stylewarning/hypergeometrica/REFEFENCES.md

 - [Link](http://www.apfloat.org/ntt.html): Mikko Tommila's notes on the NTT.

+- [Speeding up the number theoretic transform](https://eprint.iacr.org/2016/504.pdf) by Longa and Naehrig

+- [The FFT - an algorithm the whole family can use](https://www.cs.dartmouth.edu/~rockmore/cse-fft.pdf): Just a fun paper title.
+Not useful for this project.

 ## Primes and Modular Arithmetic

 - [Generalized Mersenne Primes](http://cacr.uwaterloo.ca/techreports/1999/corr99-39.pdf): Solinas gives a method for reducing modular reduction of "nice" moduli to adds, subtracts, and shifts.
 Finnicky to get right though.
 Understanding this paper requires you to know what a [LFSR](https://pdfs.semanticscholar.org/a47e/2c91605fd3f0753a736d26f3bf3d8e1ef548.pdf) is.